 How do you respect your cat, you may be wondering?
 I already give him everything!
 Here are five easy ways to show your cat every day that you love and respect him:

-Keep His Litterbox Clean
+Respect Your Cat By Keeping His Litterbox Clean

 We don’t like using dirty bathrooms, and our cats don’t either.
 I read an article not too long ago that brought up a good point: Not scooping your cat’s litter box for many days is comparable to not flushing a toilet for the same amount of time.
 Think about it, pretty gross, huh?